 Social Dance Events 2021

-Unfortunately, due to the ongoing legal restrictions on public gatherings imposed by NSW Government Health Orders in response to the COVID-19 pandemic, our dance program has been temporarily disrupted this year.
-However, as conditions continue to ease we are gradually returning to a more normal monthly dance program.
+Unfortunately, due to the ongoing legal restrictions on public gatherings imposed by NSW Government Health Orders during the COVID-19 pandemic, our dance program has been disrupted this year.

 Enquiries to firstname.lastname@example.org